yasara-widyarathna/yasara-widyarathna/README.md

 7. Navigate to latest promotions page
 8. Navigate to medical tourism page
 9. Navigate to our services page
-10.filling a form-positive test case
+10. filling a form-positive test case
-11.filling a form-negative test case
+11. filling a form-negative test case

 ## Instructions for Running the Tests